0XDE57/SpaceProject/README.md

 * Developer Tools (in progress)
 * Cross-Platform Desktop and Mobile Support
   * Windows, OSX, Linux, Android, IOS
+  * (it may be difficult to find sensible touchscren controls, focus is desktop and controller)
 * Feature Creep and Unrealistic Scope!
    * Multiplayer is out of current scope :(